Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 Usage
 -----

-After the PAM module modification, you will be able to test your configuration right away, but it is recommended to reboot your computer, and unplug/replug the Nitrokey FIDO2.
+After the PAM module modification, you will be able to test your configuration right away, but it is recommended to reboot your computer, and unplug/replug the Nitrokey.

 Once you have properly tested the instructions in this guide (and set up a backup), it is recommended to use either the ``required`` or the ``requisite`` control flag instead of ``sufficient``.

-The flags ``required`` and ``requisite`` provide a tighter access control, and will make the Nitrokey FIDO2 necessary to login, and/or use the configured service.
+The flags ``required`` and ``requisite`` provide a tighter access control, and will make the Nitrokey necessary to login, and/or use the configured service.

 If you need more information about Control Flags in the ``PAM`` configuration line, you may see the last section of this guide to understand the difference, and the implications of using each of them.